-There’s no doubt that trade between Britain and other European countries will continue.
-Article 3 of the EU’s Lisbon Treaty says that the Union shall contribute to free and fair trade.
+There’s no doubt trade between Britain and other European countries will continue.
+Article 3 of the EU’s Lisbon Treaty states that the Union shall contribute to free and fair trade.
 Article 8 says the Union shall develop a special relationship with neighbouring countries, aiming to establish an area of prosperity and good neighbourliness.
 We are the EU’s biggest customer, buying more from them than we sell to them (a ‘trade deficit’), so it’s in the interest of the EU to avoid any costly trade war.
 They will continue to sell to us and we will continue to sell to them.

 But isn’t half our trade with the EU?

 Trade with the EU is undoubtedly important for the UK, but it is well under 50 percent of our total trade and is falling every year.
 ‘Trade in goods’ with the EU constitutes only five to eight percent of the total British economy.

 Outside the EU won’t we have to abide by EU rules without having a say on them?

 When we trade with the USA, India, China, Brazil, Russia etc, we have no say on their standards, so why should the EU be any different?

 Our ideal relationship outside the EU is about recognition of standards and not harmonisation.
 We can get this through a free trade agreement with the EU.
 Those that trade with the EU should meet EU standards and vice-versa.
 But EU over-regulation raises costs and it risks regulating itself out of business.